IconoclastLabs/rubymotion_cookbook/README.md

 Additionally, we're aware that [BubbleWrap](https://github.com/mattetti/BubbleWrap) and similar projects exist and we're intentionally avoiding them.
-Wrapping difficult Cocoa libraries with elegant Ruby is a great idea, but we're attempting to map our examples 1:1 to the cookbook so that the body of the text remains relevant and using an external resource defeats that purpose.
+Wrapping difficult Cocoa libraries with elegant Ruby is a great idea, but we're attempting to map our examples 1:1 to the cookbook (with creative license) so that the body of the text remains relevant and using an external resource defeats that purpose.

 [Table of Contents and Progress](https://github.com/IconoclastLabs/rubymotion_cookbook/wiki/Table-of-Contents)